What's this game about?

-Ask any experienced BUX player of any age, and they can tell you what must be done to earn more money to raise their $IQ.
+Ask any experienced BUX player of any age, and they can tell you what must be done in the game to earn more money to raise their $IQ.
 They'll say that you need a strategy to be successful (i.e., make enough money to win the game) and to do that requires effort and risk putting together resources in ways that create more value to sell for more money.
 And that making more income is an individually self-driven (bottom-up) process.
-But to do this, one must know the rules to allow for the interpretation of the process and its personal meaning to them as an individual.
+But to do this, one must know the rules to allow for the interpretation of the process and its personal meanings.